NgcoboJ/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 12.
 A script that displays the 10 newest files in the current directory.
 Task 13.
 A script that takes a list of words as input and prints only words that appear exactly once.
 Task 14.
 Display lines containing the pattern “root” from the file /etc/passwd.
+Task 15.
+Display the number of lines that contain the pattern “bin” in the file /etc/passwd